-There are only very few truly independent and democratically organized trade unions in Cambodia.
-The state is actively blocking their efforts.
+There are only few truly independent and democratically organized trade unions in Cambodia.
+The Cambodian Government is actively blocking their efforts.
 Solidar Suisse supports strong, independent unions with significant female participation.
-This is the only way to improve women‘s position in the garment industry.
+This is the only way to improve the women‘s position in the garment industry.

 The Coalition of Cambodian Apparel Workers Democratic Union (C.CAWDU) is the country‘s largest independent trade union in the clothing industry.
 With its more than 80’000 members, it has considerable political weight.
 Solidar Suisse, with support from the Laudes Foundation, started a project in 2018 seeking to improve the working conditions in selected Cambodian garment factories by strengthening the collective bargaining power of local factory unions.
 The project involves building grassroots capacity to access, analyse and utilize publicly available data, in particular that contained in the Better Factories Cambodia Transparency Database, so that workers may successfully negotiate factory-level CBAs through evidence-based bargaining.

 In the course of the first phase of the project, running from April 2018 to August 2020, the workers learned how to access and use the Better Factories Cambodia database, which is part of the ILO/IFC Better Work Programme.
 During the first project phase four collective bargaining agreements (CBAs) resulting in improved working conditions for more than 12’000 workers were signed.
 Further key successes included: (i) raising awareness among workers and local trade unions of the existence of publicly available data on the garment industry in Cambodia and accessing this data; (ii) identification of potential topics to be included in CBAs based on this data and forming ideas and arguments to support their negotiations; and (iii) better understanding the steps involved in CBA preparations.

 The main recommendations deriving from the first project phase are: